-Quebec City is full of history and charm, with plenty of picture opportunities around every corner.
+Québec City is full of history and charm, with plenty of picture opportunities around every corner.
 It is not big – if you spend minimal time on in-depth tours, you can cover all points of interest in town quite easily in less than a day.

-Old Quebec is divided into two parts with direct relation to elevation.
+Old Québec is divided into two parts with direct relation to elevation.
 Upper Town (Haute-Ville) ♥♥♥ is where all of the historic and monumental entities are located and it certainly gets more focus from every visitor.
-Terrasse Dufferin ♥♥♥ is a likely first location you would go to once in town – and possibly return many times to – a boardwalk overlooking the expanse of St Lawrence river from on high.
+Terrasse Dufferin ♥♥♥ is a likely first location you would go to once in town – and possibly return to many times – a boardwalk overlooking the expanse of St Lawrence River from on high.

 The towering Château Frontenac has never been anything but a hotel.
 It is among the most-photographed sights in the world, but as much as it is impressive on the outside, a visitor will not find anything truly extraordinary on the inside.
 Your mileage may vary if you actually lodge there.

-After leaving the cathedral, go through the gates immediately to the right of the main entrance, to step into the impressive inner courtyard of Seminaire du Quebec ♥.
+After leaving the cathedral, go through the gates immediately to the right of the main entrance, to step into the impressive inner courtyard of Seminaire du Québec ♥.

 There are many street musicians on the major walking routes and tons of art galleries selling paintings and various crafts.
 A small pedestrian street, Rue du Tresor ♥ is completely given to art sellers, with walls displays of paintings covering both sides of the street end to end.